Islamic views on smoking: Egypt

 In 2000, the Grand Mufti of Egypt, Dr. Nasr Farid Wasil, ruled that smoking was haram (forbidden) in Islam because of its detrimental health effects.
 The fatwa, which ruled that smoking is a major sin on par with alcohol use and acceptable grounds for divorce, triggered substantial controversy in Egypt.
 Grand Imam Gadul Haq Ali Gadul Haq, the Sheikh of al-Azhar mosque, the center of Islamic learning in the Sunni world, issued a similar ruling in 2000, citing the following verse from the Quran as justification: "and cast not yourselves to ruin with your own hands".

 Indonesia

 In 2009, Indonesian Ulema Council (MUI), the organization of Indonesian religious scholars, declared smoking in public or near pregnant women haram (forbidden), while declaring smoking in general to be makruh (discouraged or reprehensible).
-Indonesian Muslim organization Muhammadiyah declared smoking haram in 2010; the organization had previously listed smoking as merely Makruh (to be avoided).
+Indonesian Muslim organization Muhammadiyah declared smoking haram in 2010; the organization had previously listed smoking as merely makruh.
 Tobacco companies sponsored 1,350 youth-oriented events from January to October in 2007, and often gave free cigarettes to youths.
 A 2015 study found that the fatwa had had a small effect on smoking and was primarily effective at keeping non-smokers from smoking.